New vs Old Tax Regime 2026-27 Compared

 - Tax: ₹10,02,500 + cess = ₹10,42,600

-When Does Old Regime Beat New Regime?
+When Does the Old Regime Win?

 - Income ₹12–15 lakh → New regime usually wins unless deductions exceed ₹3.5L

-- Income ₹15–20 lakh → Comparable; depends on deductions
+- Income ₹15–20 lakh → Comparable; run both calculations

-- Income > ₹20 lakh → Old regime wins if deductions exceed ₹4–5L
+- Income > ₹20 lakh → Old regime wins when deductions exceed ₹4–5L

-Deductions Available in Old Regime (Not in New)
+Deductions Available in Old Regime Only

 | Section | Description | Max Limit |